Fulton County, Illinois

 Fulton County is a county in the U.S. state of Illinois.
 According to the 2020 census, it had a population of 33,609.
 Its county seat is Lewistown, and the largest city is Canton.
-Fulton County comprises the Canton, IL Micropolitan Statistical Area, which is part of the Peoria-Canton, IL Combined Statistical Area.
+Fulton County comprises the Canton, IL Micropolitan Statistical Area, which is part of the Peoria–Canton, IL Combined Statistical Area.

 History

+The Fulton County Courthouse in Lewistown, Illinois, the county seat of Fulton County, Illinois.

 Fulton County was organized in 1823 from Pike County.
 It is named for Robert Fulton, developer of the first commercially successful steamboat.
 American poet and writer Edgar Lee Masters lived in Fulton County during the 1890s; he later became famous for the Spoon River Anthology, written in 1915.

 Fulton County was home to Camp Ellis during World War II.

 The county is known for the annual Spoon River Scenic Drive, which occurs the first 2 weekends in October.
 This has been a tradition since 1968 and attracts thousands of participants from all over the country.

 Fulton County is home to the Ogden-Fettie Site, a significant site for Havana Hopewell Native culture.
 It is the largest collection of Woodland Mounds in Illinois, with 35 Mounds, dating from 400 BC, arranged in a crescent.

 Fulton County between 1823 and 1825, including unorganized territory temporarily attached.

 Fulton County, reduced to its current size in 1825, its unorganized territory formed into new counties.